Trauma-Informed Redress: Direct Personal Response

 This one-day interactive professional development training provides the information and skills institutional personnel need to engage in effective redress processes.

-This training provides attendees with the insight, tools and skills to carefully plan and comprehensively provide a direct personal response - one which delivers optimal support and best meets survivor expectations.
+This training provides participants with the insight, tools and skills to carefully plan and comprehensively provide a direct personal response which delivers optimal support and best meets survivor expectations.

-- Demonstrate an understanding of the components of redress and its principles in relation to the complex trauma of institutional child sexual abuse and its impacts
+- Demonstrate an understanding of the components and key principles of Redress in relation to the impacts of the complex trauma of institutional child sexual abuse

 - Define and articulate the importance of individual/institutional defence mechanisms and evaluate the parallel processes of institutional abuse

 - Delineate the importance of trauma-informed practice and apply a trauma-informed framework to plan the key tasks of Redress including attuned apology/redress meetings

 - Recognise and address content and process dynamics as well survivor expectations for apology/redress meetings

 Material presented in the training will draw on the research from Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines and other relevant research.